mobian-zenfone3/recipes/README.md

-# mobian-recipes
+# recipes

-A set of [debos](https://github.com/go-debos/debos) recipes for building a debian-based image for mobile phones, initially targetting Pine64's PinePhone.
+A set of [debos](https://github.com/go-debos/debos) recipes for building a Debian-based image for the Asus Zenfone 3 (ZE520KL/ZE552KL).

-Prebuilt images are available [here](http://images.mobian.org/).

 The default user is `mobian` with password `1234`.